Dermatologic Manifestations of Sarcoidosis

 Inpatient care

 Inpatient care is rarely needed for patients with cutaneous disease.
 However, in patients with respiratory insufficiency, hospitalization may be needed.
-Also, some patients may develop infections while on corticosteroids and/or immunosuppressive therapy that may result in hospitalization.
+Complications of systemic immunosuppressive therapy, namely severe infection, may result in hospitalization.

 Consultations

-Early involvement of other clinicians, such as an ophthalmologist, an internist, and a pulmonologist, for monitoring other organ systems that may be involved is recommended.
+Early involvement of other clinicians, such as an ophthalmologist, an internist, a rheumatologist, and a pulmonologist, for monitoring other organ systems that may be involved is recommended.
+Choice of consultation specialist is driven by symptoms and end-organ of involvement.

 Follow-up care should be frequent for the first 2 years after diagnosis.
 Patients with stage I disease can receive follow-up care twice yearly, whereas patients with more advanced lung disease should be seen more frequently.
 All patients should be monitored for at least 3 years after discontinuation of therapy.